 When you were growing up, did you have a great deal of freedom to explore?
 I listen to books like The Sugar Creek Gang with my children now, and I am astonished at how much freedom the children of by-gone eras had.
 Even I had much more freedom then I feel it is safe to give my own.
 I think this is has to do with increasing moral decline.
-Should my own thirteen-year old daughter go traipsing through the woods at Grandma’s house as I did at her age, I would be much more concerned for her safety from men then her safety from snakes, coyotes, and wild dogs.
+Should my own thirteen-year old daughter go traipsing through the woods at Grandma’s house by herself as I did at her age, I would be much more concerned for her safety from men then her safety from snakes, coyotes, and wild dogs.
 In my youth those were the chief dangers.

 Even so, children need to be outside exploring.
 Last Child in the Woods and A Charlotte Mason Companion are both excellent and completely different books about the benefits of children exploring the great outdoors.
 As a mom, the big question I have is “How do I get my children exploring outside safely?”